Forensic Scientist

 Do you have to enter the police force before you want to become forensic scientist?

-Asked by nana almost 10 years ago
+Asked by nana about 10 years ago

 That depends on the requirements of the agency you work for.
 Some will require you to go through the police academy, many won't.